PleaseDo666/gangamstyle/docs/learningLab/introToLit/acc.md

 ---

-## **Basic Example**
+## Basic Example

-Restrict access based on the possession of an ERC1155 token.
-In this example, the token contract's address is 0x3110c39b428221012934A7F617913b095BC1078C and the token id we are checking for is 9541.
+Restrict access based on the possession of an `ERC1155` token.
+In this example, the token contract's address is `0x3110c39b428221012934A7F617913b095BC1078C` and the token id we are checking for is `9541`.

 ```js
 const accessControlConditions = [